panglesd/presentations/blog/blog.md

 # "Rewrite it in OCaml"

-A bit more than three years ago, my past self was having my first job interview as a software developer.
-He had to choose and send a snippet of code he authored, as a basis for discussion.
+A bit more than three years ago, my past self was attending his first job interview as a software developer.
+He had to choose and send a snippet of code he had written, as a basis for discussion.

-But first, let me introduce you my past self.
-He was very... young and enthusiastically inexperimented.
-His programming was fast and furious.
-He was also so innocent: he had no users on any of his project.
+But first, let me introduce my past self.
+He was very... young, enthusiastic, and blissfully inexperienced.
+His programming style was fast and furious.
+He was also so innocent: he had no users on any of his projects.

-The company for which he was applying is Tarides, whose focus is on the OCaml programming language, and so past-self sent... the messiest Javascript function for a project we (past-self and I) are excited about, Slipshow.
-It represented him quite well: it was an unmaintainable solution that he had quickly hacked to face a difficult problem, and it worked brittly well.
+The company he was applying to was Tarides, which specializes in the OCaml programming language.
+My past self, however, sent... the messiest JavaScript function from a project we (past-self and I) were excited about, Slipshow.
+It was a perfect representation of him: an unmaintainable solution hastily hacked together to solve a difficult problem, and it worked... brittly well.

-My past-self enthusiasm must have hacked the interviewer's brain, since he did get the job.
-Or, it is better to be excited about a project you did than to show clean code.
-Anyway, probably as a desperate attempt to return to safer grounds, the interviewer asked the only good question you can ask on such Javascript code:
+My past self’s enthusiasm must have hacked the interviewer’s brain because I got the job.
+Or maybe it’s better to be genuinely excited about your work than to show off clean code.
+Either way, the interviewer probably wanted to steer the conversation to safer grounds, so they asked the only good question you can ask about such JavaScript code:

 > How would you rewrite that in OCaml?

-I completely forgot what I answered.
-However, after three years of OCaml training, 2 Mirage retreat, 2 months of unpaid leaves focusing on that, and an NLNet grant, I can now answer you, interviewer.
+I completely forgot what I answered back then.
+However, after three years of OCaml training, two Mirage retreats, two months of unpaid leave dedicated to this question, and an NLNet grant, I can now give a proper answer.
 This is the story of a very elegant rewriting in OCaml.

-(I really wish I could have answered what follows in real time during the interview!)
+(I really wish I could have answered with what follows in real time during the interview!)

+---

-## The Javascript code
+## The JavaScript Code

-Let me show you the above mentioned "messiest Javascript function":
+Here’s the infamous "messiest JavaScript function":

 ```javascript
 this.previous = () => {